7 Ways to Apply Sunscreen Without Moisturizer

 3. Using Hydrating Sunscreens as Moisturiser Substitutes

-Some sunscreens are formulated with serious hydrating power, making them perfect standalone sunscreen benefits candidates.
-These dual-action formulas contain ingredients like ceramides, glycerin, or hyaluronic acid that provide both skin hydration and SPF protection in one step.
+Some sunscreens are formulated with serious hydrating power, making them perfect standalone candidates.
+These dual-action formulas contain ingredients that are commonly known to help with both skin hydration and SPF protection in one step.

 Key Ingredients to Look for in Hydrating Sunscreens

-Seek out formulas with glycerin, sodium hyaluronate, or dimethicone.
-These ingredients help lock in moisture whilst providing sun protection.
+Seek out formulas with glycerin, sodium hyaluronate (a form of hyaluronic acid that holds moisture), or dimethicone (a silicone that creates a protective barrier).
+These ingredients are typically found to support moisture retention while providing sun protection.
 Mineral sunscreens with zinc oxide often feel more moisturising too.

 Benefits of Dual-Action Sunscreens

 These multitasking formulas save time and reduce the number of products in your routine.
-They're particularly brilliant for travel or busy mornings when you need maximum efficiency.
+They're particularly fantastic for travel or busy mornings when you need maximum efficiency.

-Spray sunscreens offer a lightweight alternative that works brilliantly without moisturiser.
+Spray sunscreens offer a lightweight alternative that hits different without moisturiser.
 This sunscreen application technique is perfect for those who find traditional creams too heavy or greasy.
-Hold the spray about 15cm from your face and apply in even layers.
+Most product instructions suggest holding the spray about 15cm from your face and applying in even layers.

 Steps for Proper Misting Application